LTLA/gesel-feedstock/README.md

 # Build gene sets to feed gesel

-This repository contains code to build indices for **gesel**, the client-side gene set search interface.
+This repository contains code to build the gene set database for **gesel**, the client-side gene set search interface.
-The indices themselves are available on the [Releases page](https://github.com/LTLA/gesel-feedstock/releases);
+The database files themselves are available on the [Releases page](https://github.com/LTLA/gesel-feedstock/releases);
 this can be fetched by applications directly or via a CORS proxy.

-## Overview of resources
+## Overview of database files

 Each species contains a separate copy of the files described in this section.
 Files from a particular species will be prefixed with that species' NCBI taxonomy ID, e.g., `9606_ensembl.tsv.gz`.